deeplearning4j/deeplearning4j/README.md

 Deeplearning4J integrates with Hadoop and Spark and runs on several backends that enable use of CPUs and GPUs.
 The aim is to create a plug-and-play solution that is more convention than configuration, and which allows for fast prototyping.

-The most recent stable release in Maven Central is `0.9.1`, and the current master is `0.9.2-SNAPSHOT`.
+The most recent stable release in Maven Central is `0.9.1`, and the current master on Github can be built from source.

 ---
 ## Using Eclipse Deeplearning4j